Quillraven/Fleks/ReadMe.md

 uses [dependency injection](https://de.wikipedia.org/wiki/Dependency_Injection) for that to make it easier to adjust arguments of your systems later on without touching the code of the caller side.

-First, let's have a look on how to create a simple **IteratingSystem** that gets called every time `world.update` is called.
+First, let's have a look on how to create a simple **IntervalSystem** that gets called every time `world.update` is called.
 It is a made up example of a Day-Night-Cycle system which switches between day and night every second and dispatches a game event via an `EventManager`.